mezidia/mezidia/README.md

 ## Motivation 🎖️

 Every organization has a website.
-So I made it too.😊
+So we made it too.😊

 ## Badges 🏅